-The Middle Eastern and Islamic studies (MEIS) major requires ten 4-point courses (40 points) completed with a grade of C or better.
+The Middle Eastern Studies major requires ten 4-point courses (40 points) completed with a grade of C or better.
 (Courses graded pass/fail cannot count toward the requirements of the major.)
 The major consists of two components: (1) language study and (2) non-language courses.
-All MEIS majors must complete at least six non-language courses (24 points); the number of language courses required for the major depends on one’s beginning level of proficiency in the language chosen for study, but could be as many as four.
-Students who take fewer than four language courses must take more than the minimum of six non-language courses, so as to complete a full ten courses in Middle Eastern and Islamic studies.
+All majors must complete at least six non-language courses (24 points); the number of language courses required for the major depends on one’s beginning level of proficiency in the language chosen for study, but could be as many as four.
+Students who take fewer than four language courses must take more than the minimum of six non-language courses, so as to complete a full ten courses in Middle Eastern Studies.

 Language Study Required for the Major

-To obtain the B.A. degree with a Middle Eastern and Islamic studies (MEIS) major, students must meet the College of Arts and Science (CAS) language requirement in Arabic, Hindi, Persian, Turkish, or Urdu.
+To obtain the B.A. degree with a Middle Eastern Studies major, students must meet the College of Arts and Science (CAS) language requirement in Arabic, Hindi, Persian, Turkish, or Urdu.
 This means (1) studying one of these languages through at least the intermediate two level (four semesters) at NYU, (2) demonstrating the completion of approved and equivalent course work elsewhere, or (3) satisfying the CAS language requirement by taking the CAS placement exam in one of these languages.

-Under exceptional circumstances, the director of undergraduate studies may exempt a student from having to fulfill the language requirement, in which case the student will be required to take ten MEIS non-language courses to complete the major.
-In any event, every student must always complete at least ten MEIS-approved courses to satisfy requirements for the major.
+Under exceptional circumstances, the director of undergraduate studies may exempt a student from having to fulfill the language requirement, in which case the student will be required to take ten departmental non-language courses to complete the major.
+In any event, every student must always complete at least ten department-approved courses to satisfy requirements for the major.

 Non-Language Course Requirements for the Major

-In addition to the language requirement, majors must successfully complete at least six MEIS content courses distributed across distinct fields.
-The six MEIS courses are to be distributed as follows.
+In addition to the language requirement, majors must successfully complete at least six departmental content courses distributed across distinct fields.
+The six departmental courses are to be distributed as follows.